The 17 Greatest Picasso Paintings in 2024

 8. He Considered Van Gogh an Inspiration

 Did Picasso like Van Gogh?
 Yes indeed!
-In addition to impressionist Paul Cezanne, Picasso viewed Van Gogh’s Post Impressionist works as a distinct influence on his own works.
+In addition to impressionist Paul Cezanne, Picasso viewed the famous Van Gogh paintings and viewed the Post Impressionist works as a distinct influence on his own works.

 The overlap can be seen in Picasso’s earlier canvases, works like “A Spanish Couple in Front of an Inn” and “Portrait of Aunt Pepa”, both of which show a preference for heavy stroke work and a loose realism similar to Van Gogh’s signature works.